neo4j-rstats/rmd4j/README.md

 Note to Windows users: you might need to specify your path with `\\`, like `C:\\USers\\colin\\Documents\\neo4j\\bin\\cypher-shell.bat`.

+## Test the package

+If you want to test the package before using, there are two .Rmd inside the inst/examples folder.

+Add the path to you cypher bin, and test.

+Any feedback is welcome\!

 ## Example

 You can start a new document by take using the RMarkdown templates which